Specialist Experience and Skills

 After completing my Postgraduate Degree in Education I taught Year 2 for three years and progressed to the role of overseeing Literacy in both Key Stage 1 & 2 as Literacy Subject Leader.
 I was then part of setting up a new English curriculum school in Dubai where I was Founding Key Stage 1 Leader and whole school assessment Leader, as well as teaching both year 1 and 3.
 During the last 6 years I have taught a wide range of children with a variety of learning styles, Special Educational Needs, sensory and emotional needs, and behavioural challenges - this includes children with autism, ADHD, PDA, SPD, dyslexia, dyspraxia, dyscalculia, and memory and processing difficulties.

 I believe that my natural empathy, patience and personality allows me to build a solid, meaningful relationship with the children I teach quickly, gaining their trust, making them feel comfortable and confident, all of which are conducive in developing as both a child and a learner, and achieving their educational, behavioural and emotional goals.
-Building on this foundation I am able to develop lessons that lend themselves to an individual’s learning style, ability and really embed learning through questioning and practical and tactile activities that are fun and engaging for the child.
+Building on this foundation I am able to develop lessons that lend themselves to an individual’s learning style, their interests, passions and ability.
+In turn, it is possible to really embed learning through questioning and practical and tactile activities that are fun and engaging for the child.
+It is through this style of approach that helps reignite a child's love for learning, their confidence and develop a growth mindset that moves them closer to becoming the independent, inquisitive and confident learner that they have the potential to be.

 Having worked closely with specialists in Speech and Language, Behaviour, Play and Sensory Therapy, as well as Educational Psychologist and Occupational Therapist I have a good understanding from the early observation and assessment stage, through to developing an Individual Educational Plan (IEP) and its implementation and integration in to a child’s daily learning and routines.
 In addition to this experience, as part of my Literacy Leader role, I developed a reading initiative specifically aimed at raising boys’ interest in reading and addressing the ‘reading gender gap’ that has continued to be an issue in recent years.